facet-lang/facet/README.md

 ## Syntax

-A quick overview of facet’s syntax:
+A quick overview of facet’s syntax.
+Note that this is subject to change.

 ### Comments